Kunlong1994/lab3/Final-Project.md

 4. Also, you are expected to do enough project planning hoping that all the different aspects of the design will miraculously come together just in time for the final presentations.

+## Project Madness

+For October 31, you should prepare a short (we have 50-ish people in the class! so ~1 minute) pitch/sketch/skit of your provisional project idea.
+The teaching team will suspend judgement of all ideas and provide guidance for scoping the project afterwards, via Discord.
+The main point of this madness pitch is to recruit like-minded or interested collaborators, so the teaching team fully expects most of the ideas presented here to be abandoned or substantively changed.

 ## Paper Prototype

 For the paper prototype fair on November 7, you should bring a paper prototype of your project to class.